Serious Incident Response Scheme (SIRS)

 The Serious Incident Response Scheme (SIRS) is helping to reduce abuse and neglect in Australian Government-subsidised residential aged care.
 The SIRS builds providers’ skills so they can better manage, respond to, and prevent incidents and better support care recipients.

-For more information on the SIRS, including why the SIRS is important, how the SIRS works and how the SIRS relates to other aged care requirements, visit the Aged Care Quality and Safety Commission's website.
+For more information on the SIRS and how it relates to other aged care requirements, visit the Aged Care Quality and Safety Commission's website.

 You can also read the:

-- Report on the Outcome of Public Consultation on the SIRS
+- Report on the Outcome of Public Consultation on SIRS for in-home aged care

 - Prevalence Study for a Serious Incident Response Scheme, which looks at incidents of abuse between aged care residents